Servers

 needs some authentication credentials to access the mailing list.
 The

-password is stored in a file called EMAIL_BOT_PASSWORD
+password is stored in a file called EMAIL_BOT_PASSWORD, which is not

 tracked by git.
 The script outputs two files in the root folder,